-[†] Cell numbers are given for HeLa cells (approx. length = 15 μm), assuming confluent growth.
-Cell numbers will vary for different kinds of animal cells, which vary in length from 10 to 30 μm.
+$^{^{\}dagger}$ Cell numbers are given for HeLa cells (approximate length = 15 μ m), assuming confluent growth.
+Cell numbers will vary for different kinds of animal cells, which vary in length from 10 to 30 μ m.

-- If using the QIAwave RNA Min Kit for the first time, read "Important Notes" (page 19). - If working with RNA for the first time, read Appendix A (page 78). - Cell pellets can be stored at -90 to -65°C for later use or used directly in the procedure.
+- If using the RNeasy Kit for the first time, read "Important Notes" (page 19). - If working with RNA for the first time, read Appendix A (page 73). - Cell pellets can be stored at -90 to -65°C for later use or used directly in the procedure.
 Determine the number of cells before freezing.
 Frozen cell pellets should be thawed slightly so that they can be dislodged by flicking the tube in step 2.
 Homogenized cell lysates from step 3 can be stored at -90 to -65°C for several months.
 Frozen lysates should be incubated at 37°C in a water bath until completely thawed and salts are dissolved.
 Avoid prolonged incubation, which may compromise RNA integrity.
 If any insoluble material is visible, centrifuge for 5 min at 3000-5000 x g.
-Transfer supernatant to a new RNase-free glass or polypropylene tube, and continue with step 4.
+Transfer supernatant to a new RNAse-free glass or polypropylene tube, and continue with step 4.
 Buffer RLT may form a precipitate upon storage.
 If necessary, redissolve by warming, and then place at room temperature. - Buffer RLT and Buffer RW1 contain a guanidine salt and are therefore not compatible with disinfecting reagents containing bleach.
-See page 6 for Safety Information. - Perform all steps of the procedure at room temperature.
+See page 7 for safety information. - Perform all steps of the procedure at room temperature.
 During the procedure, work quickly. - Perform all centrifugation steps at 20-25°C in a standard microcentrifuge.
 Ensure that the centrifuge does not cool below 20°C.